tskit-dev/tutorials/what_is.md

 :::
 ::::

-The tickmarks on the X axis and background shading indicates the genomic positions covered by the trees.
-For almost three quarters of the chromosome, from the start until position 715, the relationships between the ten genomes are shown by the first tree.
-The second tree shows the relationships between positions 715 and 932, and the third from position 932 to the end.
-We can say that the first tree spans 715 base pairs, the second 217, and the third 68.
+The tickmarks on the X axis and background shading indicate the genomic positions covered by the trees.
+For just over half the chromosome, from the start until position 580, the relationships between the ten genomes are shown by the first tree.
+The second tree shows the relationships between positions 580 and 833, and the third from position 833 to the end.
+We can say that the first tree spans 580 base pairs, the second 253, and the third 167.

 Multiple trees are needed because of
 [genetic recombination](https://en.wikipedia.org/wiki/Genetic_recombination), which causes